For he has clothed me with garments of salvation,Isaiah 61:10b

 and wrapped me in a robe of justice…

 The Hebrew verb translated as “clothed” (from labash) makes its first appearance in the Bible before the tree of the knowledge of good and evil.
-A longstanding tradition stemming from Jewish and patristic sources says that Adam and Eve were clothed in light prior to being clothed in skin after the Fall.
+According to a longstanding tradition stemming from Jewish and patristic sources, Adam and Eve were clothed in light prior to being clothed in skin after the Fall.
+For centuries, interpreters have found layers of mystical meaning embedded in biblical Hebrew.

-The words for “light” (or) and “skin” (or) have the same pronunciation; they differ by their first letters (א aleph begins “light” and ע ayin begins “skin”).
-Interestingly, the pictograph for aleph is an ox head indicating strength and power, the letter for Father (Ab, Abba).
+For example, the words for “light” (or) and “skin” (or) have the same pronunciation; they differ by their first letters (א aleph begins “light” and ע ayin begins “skin”).
+Interestingly, the pictograph for aleph is an ox head, indicating strength and power, which is also the letter for father (Ab, Abba).
 The pictograph for ayin is an eye.
-When the eyes of Adam and Eve were opened, they saw that they were stripped of glory and received garments of skin out of the divine pity and mercy.
+When the eyes of Adam and Eve were opened, they saw that they were stripped of their glory.
+Out of mercy and pity, the Lord clothed them in garments of skin.

 The Lord God made for the man and his wife garments of skin, with which he clothed them (vayalbishem).Genesis 3:21